Is There a Dimmer Outlook Ahead for bluebird bio Inc. (BLUE)?

 Raymond James, on the other hand, stated in their research note that they expect to see BLUE reach a price target of $8.
 The rating they have provided for BLUE stocks is “Outperform” according to the report published on August 02nd, 2022.

-During the last 5 trading sessions, BLUE fell by -0.17%, which changed the moving average for the period of 200-days by -44.86% in comparison to the 20-day moving average, which settled at $5.86.
-In addition, bluebird bio Inc. saw -40.94% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BLUE rose by +15.18%, which changed the moving average for the period of 200-days by -41.52% in comparison to the 20-day moving average, which settled at $6.19.
+In addition, bluebird bio Inc. saw -31.63% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading